Starting a Two-Way Radio Network

 Importance of Practice

 Once guidelines are established, test them at least once per month.
-Everyone you wish to communicate with must be able to competently use their radios.
-Work out all the “bugs” you can now by becoming more familiar with your equipment and its potential under various circumstances.
+Everyone you wish to communicate with should become, and remain, competent operators.
+Work out all the problems you can while things are relatively calm and equipment and expertise are available.

 Periodic tests are useful to:

-(1) Become more familiar with your equipment and its limitations.
+(1) Become familiar with the potential, and limitations, of your equipment in various circumstances.
 We’ve learned a lot by trying different antennas and positions in, and out, of our homes and vehicles.
 Geography, weather, buildings, and other factors can make a significant difference.

 (2) Determine how well you can connect with others in different areas around you.
 Encourage participants to share the city they are transmitting from, or, if on the move, a more precise location.
 For personal security, however, we recommend NOT sharing home or work addresses over the air.

 (3) Learn how to practically improve for future tests and potential emergencies.
-When a real emergency happens, it is too late to work through critical details that can make, or break, an important connection.
+When a real emergency happens, it is too late to work through critical details that can make, or break, vital connections.

 When testing, it is important to: